steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Wrappers/Index.md

 ---

-These wrappers allows you to create versions of your **VST 3** plug-in in other plug-in formats with minimum effort:
+These wrappers allow you to create versions of your **VST 3** plug-in in other plug-in formats with minimum effort:
 - **[AAX](http://apps.avid.com/aax-portal/)** format used by Pro Tools®
 - **[AUv3](https://developer.apple.com/documentation/audiotoolbox)** and **AU** (Audio Unit) on Apple platform
 - **VST 2** (deprecated)